eigendude/deliverator/README.md

 To compile and install run `catkin_make` from the catkin workspace folder.

-_Note:_ If you are unfamiliar with catkin, please know that you must run `source <catkin_ws>/devel/setup.sh` before ROS will be able to locate the autorally packages.
+_Note:_ If you are unfamiliar with catkin, please know that you must run `source <catkin_ws>/devel/setup.sh` before ROS will be able to locate the deliverator packages.
 This line can be added to your ~/.bashrc file.

 ### 5. Test Setup in Simulation